Popular Tools by VOCSO

 But what if you have just launched your own business and are looking at growing an Instagram account from scratch?
 A lot of these strategies fail to work in this case.
 In this article, we will take a look at some ways you can build a following when you have no real following on social media.
-These social media strategies can be applicable for a lot of popular platforms including Instagram, Facebook and Twitter.
+These social media strategies can be applicable to a lot of popular platforms including Instagram, Facebook, and Twitter.

 Table of Contents

 Narrow down your social channels

 The average American has about 7.1 social media accounts.
 It is natural for a startup business to launch multiple social media channels (on Instagram, Twitter, Snapchat, etc.) in the hope that the popularity of your content on one channel can help grow your other social media channels as well.

 While this strategy does work with established social media accounts, focusing on too many platforms at once can be resource-intensive and counter-productive.
 So the first thing you must do is pick a social channel that works best for your business and focus on growing it first.